 When added to all existing buildings and structures on campus, development under this Campus Plan will not exceed the proposed aggregated FAR limits for the residentially-zoned areas of campus (as proposed to be amended), and development contemplated for each SP and commercially-zoned site will not exceed its maximum permitted FAR.
-If all proposed development is constructed, the gross floor area within the Campus Plan boundaries will total approximately 7,346,5766 in all zones, with a projected 3,833,0356 square feet of gross floor area within those areas proposed to remain residentially-zoned.
-This results in an overall FAR, within residentially-zoned areas, of 3.657.
+If all proposed development is constructed, the gross floor area within the Campus Plan boundaries will total approximately 7,402,231° square feet in all zones, with a projected 3,868,1826 square feet of gross floor area within those areas proposed to remain residentially-zoned.
+This results in an overall FAR, within residentially-zoned areas, of 3.6910.
 (Exhibit S: Existing Conditions and Exhibit T: Space Summary)

 - 6.4 Submission of a Plan for Developing the Campus as a Whole (Sub-section 210.4) - 1.
 Buildings, Parking, and Loading Facilities - a.
 Buildings.
-The development plan detailed in this Campus Plan calls for new development to accommodate the University's forecasted academic and student housing space needs detailed in Exhibit J: Development Program Summary and summarized below: - Academic/Administrative/Medical: 1,293,900 square feet of gross floor area (GFA)8 Residential/Campus Life/Athletic: 328,980 square feet of gross floor area (GFA) - Commercial/Investment: 109,710 square feet of gross floor area (GFA) - b.
+The development plan detailed in this Campus Plan calls for new development to accommodate the University's forecasted academic and student housing space needs detailed in Exhibit J: Development Program Summary and summarized below:

+Academic/Administrative/Medical: 1,332,047 square feet of gross floor area (GFA)11 Residential/Campus Life/Athletic: 346,488 square feet of gross floor area (GFA) Commercial/Investment: 1,332,047 square feet of gross floor area (GFA) 109,710 square feet of gross floor area (GFA)

+b.
 Parking.
 GW's current parking inventory includes a capacity of 3,467 on-campus off-street parking spaces, in compliance with the Campus Plan condition that requires the University maintain a minimum of 2,800 off-street parking spaces.
 As this Campus Plan does not call for any increases to maximum student, faculty, or staff population standards, no modifications to the minimum parking requirement of 2,800 spaces or the general aggregation guidelines set forth in the existing Campus Plan are contemplated.